 Hi.
 It’s me.
 I know you haven’t heard from me in a while.
 Okay, since 1978.
 I’m sorry about that.
 And I’m sorry about the way things ended between us.
 That’s partly my fault.
 I should never have listened to my big brother.
 After all, he’s the same guy who used to con me out of all my candy cigarettes every Halloween, and he’s the same guy who tried to convince me to take the blame for breaking Mom and Dad’s Fleetwood Mac album.

 I never should have stopped sending you letters or visiting you at the mall or leaving you milk and cookies, but here I am, 40 years later asking for your forgiveness….and also for a few other small items that I’m hoping you’ll bring me this Christmas.

 15 Things This 40-Something Mom Wants for Christmas

-6. A fun girls’ night out with my friends—eating, drinking, talking, laughing.
-I want a night to remember—as long as the restaurant is not too loud, and I’m home with my bra off by 7:30.
+Eating, drinking, talking, laughing.
+I want a night to remember — as long as the restaurant is not too loud, and I’m home with my bra off by 7:30.
 (OK, once it’s safe to do so!)

 9. Did I mention wine?

 10. Driving lessons for my youngest child

 I don’t think there’s enough wine in the world to get me through teaching another kid to drive.

 Before long I will need to know things like how to prepare a meal for only two people or how to spend an entire weekend without attending a sporting event.